dianasegi/github-repo/README.md

 # github-repo                               project

+diana segi
-                                             writting the heading you use the #tag then list words jst press enter twice diana segi
+                                         writting the heading use the #tag and making lists of the words press enter twice

 dianasegi@gmail.com